tuobangli/JN/README.md

-sent email to Stefanie Ebeling
+sent email to Stefanie Ebeling, waiting for reply.